DjangoGirls/tutorial/python_introduction/README.md

     Hi You!
     Next girl

-As you can see, everything you will put inside a `for` statement with `TAB` will be repeated for every element of the list `girls`.
+As you can see, everything you will put inside a `for` statement with space will be repeated for every element of the list `girls`.

 You can also use `for` on numbers using the `range` method: